LauraBeatris/laurabeatris.com/README.md

 # :tada: Contributing

-Check out the [contributing](https://github.com/LauraBeatris/laurabeatris.com/blob/master/CONTRIBUTING.md) page to see the best places to file issues, start discussions and begin contributing.
+Check out the [contributing](https://github.com/LauraBeatris/laurabeatris.com/blob/master/CONTRIBUTING.md) page to see the best places to file issues, start discussions and begin contributing